rune/rune/docs/blog/2024-07-18-modern-game-networking-models.md

 As you can see there are different ways to make game networking work, and as you can tell from the games mentioned people have been trying to solve it for decades.

-At Dusk we implement predict-rollback, it’s complicated to implement but the bright side is you don’t have to, it’s just part of the platform.
-If you want to learn more about how to implement a multiplayer game on Dusk, [check out our examples](/docs/examples/games), [tech demos](/docs/examples/tech-demos) and [documentation](/docs/quick-start) - or [join our Discord](https://discord.gg/dusk-devs).
+At Rune we implement predict-rollback, it’s complicated to implement but the bright side is you don’t have to, it’s just part of the platform.
+If you want to learn more about how to implement a multiplayer game on Rune, [check out our examples](/docs/examples/games), [tech demos](/docs/examples/tech-demos) and [documentation](/docs/quick-start) - or [join our Discord](https://discord.gg/dusk-devs).